 Brand image is how the public or individuals perceive you.
 Brand image will vary for each individual who experiences and interacts with your brand, but perceptions of a brand can also be collectively shared.
 You don’t have full control over how your image is perceived and interpreted, but you can influence your image through the process of branding.

 Once you establish your artist (or brand) identity, the goal of branding should be to make sure your brand identity is aligned with your brand image.
 This is called brand alignment.
 If there’s a disconnect, it indicates a problem.

 What is Branding?

 Now that you understand what a brand is, it’s time to get into branding.
 As you might have guessed, branding is the strategic process of establishing and building meaning to influence the perception of your brand.

 According to Wikipedia: Branding is a set of marketing and communication methods that help to distinguish a company from competitors and create a lasting impression in the minds of customers.

 The goal of branding is to create a consistent perception about who you are as an artist that strategically highlights specific elements of your authentic self to attract your ideal fans who resonate with you.
 Also, you want to align your brand identity and brand image to create a distinct and consistent signal that separates you from other artists.

-The passive side is doing things to communicate your brand identity that don’t involve direct interaction with your audience.
+The passive side is doing things to communicate your brand identity that doesn’t involve direct interaction with your audience.
 This includes a lot of the basic things mentioned above:

 - Stage name